Does Rolfing hurt?

 How much does it cost?

 My fee is $130 per session and payment may be made with cash, checks and credit card.
 Payments can also be made via Payal.
 Payment is expected at the time of service.
-On a case by case basis care is provided for those with need of service but the inability to pay.
 Reduced fee for children under 16.
 Please also see Cancellation Policy under Clients Rights and Responsibilities.

 Does insurance cover Rolfing?